sugguandmuggu/odin-recipes/README.md

 # odin-recipes
 This is a project to create a website to showcase some recipes.
 I will make use of HTML tags and attributes to create this website.
-Tags like h1 to h6 (probably not going to use all of them) for headings of differing importance, <p> for different paragraphs, <a> for links ( need to use "href" for it to actually work) etc etc.
+Tags like 'h1' to 'h6' (probably not going to use all of them) for headings of differing importance, 'p' for different paragraphs,'a' for links ( need to use "href" for it to actually work) etc etc.